-In Wales, concerns over the health of democracy have long focused on low voter turnout in elections and a lack of political awareness and understanding among the population.
-However, the issue of democratic health goes wider than this.
+However, the issue of democratic health reaches much wider than this.
 Are citizens engaged in political issues?
 Do they have the sources of education and information to allow them to take views on important political matters affecting their lives?
 Are their rights to political organisation and expression protected?
 And are all citizens equally able to participate in democratic processes, no matter what their background?

 The Counsel General has asked the Wales Centre for Public Policy (WCPP) to explore how Wales’ democratic health can best be defined, measured, and monitored.
 This work will help focus efforts to increase participation and engagement in national and local democratic processes in Wales, especially among under-represented groups.